Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

 \subsubsection{Internalizing fibrancy proofs}

-Another motivation to internalize aspects of presheaf categories, is for building parts of the model inside the type theory, thus abstracting away certain categorical details such as the very definition of presheaves, and for some type systems enabling automatic verification of proofs.
+Another motivation to internalize aspects of presheaf categories, is for building parts of the model inside the type theory, thus abstracting away certain categorical details such as the very definition of presheaves, and for some type systems enabling automatic verification of these constructions.
 Given the common pattern in models described in the previous section, it is particularly attractive to try and define fibrancy and prove results about it internally.

 In the context of HoTT, Orton and Pitts \cite{orton-phd,orton-pitts-axioms} study CCHM-Kan-fibrancy \cite{cubical} in a type theory extended with a set of axioms, of which all but one serve to characterize the interval and the notion of cofibration.
 One axiom, \emph{strictness}, provides a type former $\Strict$ for strictifying partial isomorphisms, which exists in every presheaf category.
-In order to prove fibrancy of the universe, Licata et al.\ postulate an ``amazing right adjoint'' $\IX \amaze \loch$ to the non-dependent path functor $\IX \to \loch$ \cite{internal-universes,orton-phd}, which indeed exists in presheaves over cartesian base categories if $\IX$ is representable.
+In order to construct a universe of fibrant types, Licata et al.\ postulate an ``amazing right adjoint'' $\IX \amaze \loch$ to the non-dependent path functor $\IX \to \loch$ \cite{internal-universes,orton-phd}, which indeed exists in presheaves over cartesian base categories if $\IX$ is representable.
 Since $\IX \amaze \loch$ and its related axioms are global operations (only applicable to closed terms, unless you want to open Pandora's box as we do in the current paper), they keep everything sound by introducing a judgemental comonadic \emph{global} modality $\flat$.